skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## Goblin Hills

-The weather hills were infested with Goblins, who loved to build traps and ambushes.
+The weather hills were infested with goblins, who loved to build traps and ambushes.
 They were another wilderness maze, although almost every point had some pit or trap which would require some reflex save for the poor slob out in front.
-Once the trap was sprung, (assuming it took someone down, knocked them over, or otherwise worked) then Goblins would emerge from the underbrush and attack.
-The Goblin camp was also in the hills, although it was a little hard to find.
+Once the trap was sprung, (assuming it took someone down, knocked them over, or otherwise worked) then goblins would emerge from the underbrush and attack.
+The goblin camp was also in the hills, although it was a little hard to find.
 If the players stumbled on it or tracked it down they could clean the place out for a little payback.

-I thought I'd devised the map so that they would have to journey through Upper Bolwood OR the Goblin territory, forgetting that with Enoch's help they could walk on water.
+I thought I'd devised the map so that they would have to journey through Upper Bolwood OR the goblin territory, forgetting that with Enoch's help they could walk on water.
 They skipped Upper Bolwood, then crossed the river and dodged the Weather Hills.